 RON KORB COMPLETE BIO

-Grammy nominated and multi-award-winning flautist Ron Korb is famous for playing a wide variety indigenous woodwinds from around the world.
-His critically acclaimed music has been released in twenty countries on various record labels.
+Multi-award-winning flautist Ron Korb is famous for playing a wide variety indigenous woodwinds from around the world.
+He has 5 Grammy Certificates 4 of them from winning albums including “Divine Tides” by Stewart Copeland and Ricky Kej for Best Immersive Audio Album and “Sakura” by Masa Takumi for Best Global Music Album both of which won this year at the 2023 Grammy Awards in February.
+Ron's critically acclaimed music has been released in twenty countries on various record labels.
 The albums are on many top favourite lists and legendary singers in Asia have made cover versions of his music.
 He has toured extensively throughout Europe, Canada, The USA, Central America, Australia, Taiwan, Thailand, Vietnam, and Hong Kong, Mainland China, Singapore and Japan.
 Ron’s compositions are evoke imagery of the diverse cultural traditions and experiences of his travels.

 As a child he loved the sound of the flute.
 However, he didn't get an opportunity to play an instrument (the recorder) until the last year of grade school.
 His teachers and classmates soon discovered that Ron had a natural talent to play by ear and create melodies.
 One of Ron's first performance experiences was playing in an Irish immigrants flute and drum band.
 The Irish jigs, reels and slow airs that he played were the foundation of his appreciation of Celtic music.